 How a Septic Tank Works

 The idea of a septic tank is fairly simple.
-Household waste from sinks, toilets and washing machines is pipped down to the septic tank where it stays for roughly 24 hours.
+Household waste from sinks, toilets and washing machines is piped down to the septic tank where it stays for roughly 24 hours.
 During this time the tank breaks down the waste as much as possible and separates solids from liquids.
 The liquids are sent out through a drainage system, while the solids remain to further decompose turning into a layer of sludge.
 This sludge in a septic system must regularly be pumped out.

 The process for installing a septic tank begins with soil testing.
 The inspection will be looking to determine the specifics of the water waste system your home needs.
-Once that is determined, the soil will be tested to see how well it drains.
+Knowing that information, the technician will test the soil to see how well it drains.
 This avoids the uncomfortable situation of having a sewage pond in your backyard because your soil is impermeable.
 This information is used to prepare a comprehensive plan that determines what the requirements of the tank are.
-Once this is done excavation can start.
+Once you have the plan, excavation can start.

 Septic Tank Excavation

 As the contractor begins the excavation process, he will closely follow the specific plan for your situation.
 Depths are mostly dependent on obtaining gravity to move the flow from the house to the tank.
-Traditionally, a two percent slope is required from house to tank.
-In addition, regulations also require a minimum of six inches of soil is required to cover the tank.
+Traditionally, regulations require a two percent slope from house to tank.
+In addition, regulations also require a minimum of six inches of soil to cover the tank.
 Excavation for the drain field trenches will occur later.